 Where to find this class:

-Patreon Membership: The Weekly Practices.
+Patreon Membership: The Half-Hour Practices.
 Find it here…

 Gold Class Members: The classes are included with your membership — check it out here.